The Conjuring 4: Last Rites — cast, crew and a family-scale haunted house farewell

 Tight Summary

 Pennsylvania, 1986.
-A family claims to experience phenomena.
-The Warrens accept one last case.
+A family reports phenomena.
+The Warrens take one last case.
 The mirror becomes key and threat.
 Judy and Tony join the investigation.
-The story progresses at the level of the household and closes, without fanfare, twelve years of a haunted series.
+The story moves at household level and closes, without fanfare, twelve years of a haunted serial.

 Patrick Wilson and Vera Farmiga close twelve years of saga: glances, breath, a farewell letter more than a jolt.